Christina5P/2406-hackathon-team3/README.md

 ### How to Fork
-You can fork this repo if you want to have your copy on your repository to work with.
-To fork, you click the fork button at the top of the right corner of the main repo.
-On the Create a Fork page, change the name of the repo if you wish.
-Check the box here if you want to make a copy of the main branch or multiple branches (main is selected by default) Create the fork.
+To fork this repository, click the "Fork" button at the top right corner of the main repository page.
+On the "Create a Fork" page, you can change the name of the repo if desired.
+Check the box if you want to copy the main branch or multiple branches (main is selected by default).
+Then, create the fork.

  ### How to Clone (An alternative to fork)
-If you clone the repo, you create a copy of the repo in your repo (with all files and history) It creates a remote to the original repo, so you can work in your copy and push it back to the original.
-Open your repo and go to the green button "code" on the right-hand side.
-The easiest way is to open it with GitHub desktop:
+To clone the repository, you create a copy in your repository (with all files and history). <br>
+This creates a remote link to the original repo, allowing you to work in your copy and push changes back to the original.<br>
+Open your repo and click the green "Code" button on the right-hand side.
+The easiest way is to open it with GitHub Desktop.<br>

 You can read more information on cloning at the GitHub : https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository